Amit-Weis/Notes/SPH 4UW - Course Notes/Unit 2- Electricity/Unit 2- Electricity.md

 ## Electric Charge and Force

+friction force is based on electrical force, because friction is actually felt by electric force.
+Normal force (anti gravity force) is actually the electric force pushing up

 - backstory
     - when rubbing stuff, things are attracted to each other.
 Since stuff is counteracting gravity, a force had to be applied.
     - In ancient Greece, this force is called electric force